 This way, the app can generate one document approximately every 5-10 seconds.
 Document generation speed depends on the template complexity, and fields and objects merged.
 It can also vary depending on the server speed and network latency of Salesforce and Google Drive at a time.
 Also, there should be no hidden formatting in the google doc that could be left over from a copy/paste or a word doc import.
 If there is a concern or desire to make sure the template is very clean, it is best to create a new google doc and copy the text into it, or type in the new text, instead of importing a word doc and converting it to google doc.
 In most cases this is fine, but if speed becomes a concern, this should also be checked.

-Faster document generating can be achieved by enabling parallel processing feature.
-To have it enabled, you must make a request by contacting A5 support, and we must understand your business needs in order to enable it.
+Faster document generating can be achieved by enabling parallel processing feature which would be useful if you are generating many documents at once in a batch and want it to generate faster.
+To have it enabled, you can make a request by contacting A5 support, and we must understand your business needs in order to enable it.
 This way the speed can be increased up to 7,500 documents/hour.